acbull/pyHGT/ogbn-products/README.md

   --use_RTE                        BOOL    Whether to use RTE                                   False
 ```

-Reference performance numbers for the ACM dataset:
+Reference performance numbers for the ogbn-products dataset:

 | Model        | Accuracy (Seq)   | # Parameter     | Hardware         |
 | ---------    | ---------------  | --------------  |--------------    |